catduckgnaf/springboard-dev/README.md

 ## pgadmin 4

 1. pgadmin4 is almost good to go, you just need to set the password to postgres1234 (see above postgres instructions)
-2. type "pipx install pgadmin4" (YES PIPX NOT PIP.) all other configuration is done, but i figured people can do this one step on their own.
-3. type "pgadmin4" make up a username and password
 4. connect via http://localhost:5050/ or try 127.0.0.1:5050 if that doesn't work.
+This might work better in VS Code, verse the web due to issues that I may or may not fix.
 5. create a new server, name it whatever you want, host is localhost (or 127.0.0.1), port is 5432, username is postgres, password is postgres1234 (assuming you followed the above instructions)

 ## Node JS